jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 #### Valid Variable Names

 Valid characters for variable names include $, _, and any Unicode letter or number.
 However, variable names cannot begin with a number.
+Unicode is the standard used to encode characters in JavaScript, and Unicode letters and numbers could be any valid letter or number from almost any language.

 #### Variable Declarations